alexa-chris/IA480-Final-Project/README.md

 Screenshot of a chart created in Voyant Tools showing frequency of most used words in the entire set of collected tweets.
 When compared to the frequency chart from the training data, it becomes apparent that, while there is cross-over between some of the words, there are different words as well.
 There is also a similarity between the patterns in the charts, indicating proporitonal similarities between the two.
 Another interesting observation is that some of the patterns between the two are similar despite them being differnt words, such as the similarty in shape between the the lines for "anonymous" in the first and "kavanaugh" in the second

-***Visualizations of "Positively" Labelled Tweet Data
+***Visualizations of "Positive" Labelled Tweet Data

 ![positivetweetwordcloud](https://user-images.githubusercontent.com/42848654/49690119-934e8f00-faf9-11e8-9e31-0ca97c931bc5.png)